Thank you for sending your enquiry! One of our team members will contact you shortly.

 - Selecting appropriate gateways: decisions, forks, and joins

-- Mapping processes to swimlanes and pools
+- Assigning processes to swim lanes and pools

-- Enhancing the model with artifacts
+- Enriching the model with supporting artifacts

 Analyzing Enterprise Structure

-- Defining the business domain
+- Establishing the business domain

 - Documenting personnel and organizational units